Featured Post

 Although the 5150 is typically paired with Vintage 30s, I am enjoying the recorded tone more with my CL80 and V-Type speakers.

 I’ve been enjoying my Beyerdynamic microphones on a variety of sources ever since I started buying their mics.
 As of now, I have the M201TG, M69TG, M88TG, and M160.
 All are great on electric guitar cabinet and drums.
-I’ve been making IRs of these mics on my cabs to be able to access their character while playing silently.
+I’ve been making IRs of these mics on my cabs to be able to access their flavor while playing silently.
 Those are in the main link at the top of the page.

 For guitar cabinets, my observations are as follows:

 Below is an interesting comparison of the frequency response of my M160s.
 One of them has a bigger low end, which works well on electric guitar.
+It also has a dip in the 3-4k region.
+The other M160 is flatter in the low end, with a general rise in the upper mids to treble region.

 I recently acquired an Eastman E2OM because I wanted a small body acoustic guitar for recording.
 I wanted something that was not as huge sounding as a dreadnaught, but bigger sounding than a parlor acoustic.